CoSMoSoftware/CSM-IE-WebRTC-plugin/README.md

 ### Libwebrtc Dependency

-Compiling this code requires a 32 bits build of libwebrtc branch head 73.
+Compiling this code requires a 32 bits build of libwebrtc branch head 79.
-It has been developped and teted with MSVC 2019 (16.2)
+It has been developped and teted with MSVC 2017 (15.9) MSVC 2019 (16.2)

 #### Libwebrtc Installer
 TODO: Corresponding installer can be found